 Herbal medicine analysis.
-We used MCnebula to interpretate structure diversity and chemical transformation during traditional processing of a representative herbal medicine, Eucommiae Cortex, the peel of Eucommia ulmoides Oliv.
+MCnebula was used to interpretate structure diversity and chemical transformation during the traditional processing of a representative herbal medicine, Eucommiae Cortex, the peel of Eucommia ulmoides Oliv.
 (E. ulmoides)54.
-After being processed with saline water, it is commonly applied to treat renal diseases for a long time in China but the chemical basis still remained to be explored.
-With the help of ABC selection algorithm in MCnebula, a total of 29 chemical classes representing the richness of composition of E. ulmoides were obtained.
+After processing with saline water, it has long been used for the treatment of renal diseases in China, but the chemical basis still remained to be explored.
+With the help of ABC selection algorithm in MCnebula, 29 chemical classes representing the richness of composition of E. ulmoides were obtained.
 Two groups of quantification data were performed with binary comparison.
 The top 20 features (Top20) were selected using function ‘select_features’ (|Log2(Fold change)| > 0.3, Q-value < 0.05, Tanimoto similarity > 0.5) and were traced in Child-Nebulae (Fig. S6).
-We used MCnebula to draw the mirrored match of MS/MS spectra and extracted ions chromatography (EIC) plots of the Top20 (Fig. S7 and S8).
-According to Fig. S8, we speculated that the ‘features’ of ID 1642, 1785, and 2321 were newly generated compounds because the peak area levels before the processing were almost zero compared to those after processing.
-Their chemical structures are showed in Fig. S7.
+MCnebula was used to draw the mirrored match of MS/MS spectra and extracted ions chromatography (EIC) plots of the Top20 (Fig. S7 and S8).
+According to Fig. S8, the ‘features’ of ID 1642, 1785, and 2321 were newly generated compounds, because the peak area levels before the processing were almost zero compared with those after processing.
+Their chemical structures are shown in Fig. S7.
 Among them, the ‘feature’ of ID 1642 has a higher probability of correct identification (Tanimoto similarity: 0.69).
-Based on Fig. S6, we knew that ‘feature’ of ID 1642 belongs to ‘Iridoids and derivatives’ (IAD), the others were ‘Dialkyl ethers’ (DE; ID 1785) and ‘Phenylpropanoids and polyketides’ (PAP; ID 2321).
-We annotated in depth of the Child-Nebulae of IAD, DE and PAP respectively.
-The locations of the ‘features’ of ID 1642, 1785 and 2321 in the Child-Nebulae were interrogated (Fig. S9a, b, and c).
-Only the ‘features’ of ID 1642 had neighboring ‘features’ and their identified chemical structures (ID 2110 and ID 854) had similar parent nuclei.
-The ‘features’ of ID 2110 and ID 854 were identified with chemical structure (Tanimoto similarity: 0.69 and 0.7 respectively) (Fig. S9d, e, and f); their levels of peak area were decreased and increased after the processing.
-Based on the chemical structures shown in Fig. S9d and e, we speculated that the compound of ID 2110 was partially converted to the compound of ID 854 after the processing, which may involve chemical changes such as dehydration and rearrangement.
+Based on Fig. S6, the ‘feature’ of ID 1642 belongs to ‘Iridoids and derivatives’ (IAD), while the others belong to ‘Dialkyl ethers’ (DE; ID 1785) and ‘Phenylpropanoids and polyketides’ (PAP; ID 2321).
+The Child-Nebulae of IAD, DE, and PAP were annotated.
+The locations of the ‘features’ of ID 1642, 1785, and 2321 in the Child-Nebulae were interrogated (Fig. S9a, b, and c).
+Only the ‘features’ of ID 1642 had neighboring ‘features’, and their identified chemical structures (ID 2110 and ID 854) had similar parent nuclei.
+The ‘features’ of ID 2110 and ID 854 were identified with chemical structure (Tanimoto similarity: 0.69 and 0.7; Fig. S9d, e, and f, respectively).
+Their levels of peak area decreased and then increased after the processing.
+Based on the chemical structures shown in Figs. S9d and e, the compound of ID 2110 was partially converted to the compound of ID 854 after the processing, which may involve chemical changes such as dehydration and rearrangement.
 Such speculation explained the alteration of the levels of peak area.
-In addition, the increasement in the level of the compound ID 1642 (its spectra were shown in Fig. S7 and S8) may also be associated with the reduction of the compound ID 2110.
+In addition, the increase in the level of the compound ID 1642 (its spectra were shown in Fig. S7 and S8) may also be associated with the reduction of compound ID 2110.

-The methods of MCnebula we have demonstrated for discovering significant compounds and discovering chemical changes can be applied to explore more compounds in Tab.
-S4, but we would not expand on this description here.
+The methods of MCnebula that we have demonstrated for discovering significant compounds and discovering chemical changes can be applied to explore more compounds in Tab.
+S4.
+However, a detailed description was not provided here.

 Discussion